 \subsection{Parameter Constraints}

 The results obtained for extended viscous dark energy models are summarized in Table \ref{tab:constraints1} when we show the means and $1\sigma$ uncertainties of the free parameters considering the combination CMB priors + SNe Ia + BAO + BBN + CC.
-At the same time, in order to make a comparison of the extended viscous dark energy models with the $\Lambda$CDM, in Table \ref{tab:constraints1}, we show the constraints on the $\Lambda$CDM and q-$\Lambda$CDM.
-Additionally, in Fig. \ref{fig:contours1} we present the corresponding contour plots for each model.
+At the same time, to make a comparison of the extended viscous dark energy models with the $\Lambda$CDM, in Table \ref{tab:constraints1}, we show the constraints on the $\Lambda$CDM and q-$\Lambda$CDM.
+Additionally, in Fig. \ref{fig:contours1}, we present the corresponding contour plots for each model.
 Our statistical analyses show that for all viscous models, the Hubble constant $H_0$ takes a value slightly greater than one obtained by the $\Lambda$CDM model.
 The baryon density values achieved by all models were unaffected.
-The cold dark matter density values obtained were compatible with $\Lambda$CDM in $1 \sigma$ C.L.
+The cold dark matter density values obtained were compatible with $\Lambda$CDM in $1 \sigma$ CL.
 For the three extended viscous dark energy models, we obtain the following values for bulk viscosity parameter $\eta < 0.0505$, $0.0134$ and $0.104$, respectively.
 These values are the $2\sigma$ upper bounds and suffer the influence of the prior distribution in which we consider positive values for $\eta$.
-By considering the nonadditive parameter, the values obtained show that cosmological data and these models are slightly compatible ($2\sigma$ C.L.) with nonadditive statistics.
+The parameter $q$ values show that cosmological data and the models are slightly compatible ($2\sigma$ CL) with the extended framework.
 Then, from the combination CMB priors + SNe Ia + BAO + BBN + CC, the $\Lambda$CDM is recovery with $1\sigma$ confidence.
 By regarding the $H_0$ tension, notice our results decreased the tension in $2 \sim 3 \sigma$ with local measurement \cite{Riess2019}.